-So, if you are trying to keep monthly costs to a minimum, the roll up option could help as there are no repayments.
+So, if you are trying to keep monthly costs to a minimum, the compound interest roll up option could help as there are no repayments.
 However, the size of the loan will grow at a much faster rate with this repayment option as the interest continues to be added.

 Will doing equity release affect my entitlement to means tested benefits?

 Equity release could affect your entitlement to means tested benefits if the cash sum paid out takes you above the savings threshold.
-A specialist equity release adviser like Age Partnership will help you understand the impact releasing equity could have on any benefits you currently receive and advise you on the best way forward.
+A specialist equity release adviser will help you understand the impact releasing equity could have on any benefits you currently receive and advise you on the best way forward.